 - State law requires that every Maine LLC designates a Maine registered agent that will be available during regular business hours at a physical address within the state.

-- Maine is very welcoming for small businesses, it’s often referred to as ‘the state wide version of small-town Americana’.
+- Maine is very welcoming for small businesses.
 There is a large desire for local goods and services and an innate interest among Mainers in who the person behind the wheels of the business is.

-- The top 5 industries with the largest share of small businesses are:
+- Five industries can claim the largest share of small businesses: